sunomura/commercialization-public/customize/mobile/mcsf/phone-metadata-in-devicetargetinginfo.md

     <tr class="odd">
     <td><p><strong>PhoneManufacturer</strong></p></td>
     <td><p><strong>Required.</strong> This setting must contain a code specified by Microsoft that corresponds to the OEM.
 This setting must not be changed over time, even if an OEM name changes (such as in a merger); the original OEM name must continue to be specified.</p>
-    <p>This setting is used for targeting device updates, for connecting to the store-within-a-store in the Windows Store, and for Watson reports.
+    <p>This setting is used for targeting device updates, for connecting to the store-within-a-store in the Microsoft Store, and for Watson reports.
 It also appears as part of the device friendly name on the Welcome screen, the <strong>About</strong> screen in <strong>Settings</strong>, the Ringtone list, and on the computer.</p>
     <p>The value must be a valid OEM ID.
 To get the valid OEM ID that applies to you, contact your Microsoft representative.</p>
     <p>The OEM ID value is in all capital letters, for example, FABRIKAM.</p>
     <p>To use an OEM-provided value to display in the <strong>Settings</strong> &gt; <strong>About</strong> screen, OEMs can use the optional <strong>PhoneManufacturerDisplayName</strong> setting.
 For more information, see the next entry in this table.</p>